 Our Health Visitor

-Sarah Andrews, our Health Visitor, also visits Moat House weekly.
-Her sessions are for pupils who have already had their baby.
+Janet Sidebottom, our Health Visitor, also visits Moat House weekly.
+Her sessions are for students who have already had their baby.
 The sessions include discussions about health and parenthood as well as parenting skills, weaning, immunisation, sleep and routines.
 The sessions support the GCSE Child Development course.
 Weighing sessions for babies are also held.

-Pupils’ own Health Visitors and Family Nurses are welcome to see pupils and their babies at Moat House if this is more convenient than seeing the girl in her own home.
+Students’ own Health Visitors and Family Nurses are welcome to see students and their babies at Moat House if this is more convenient than seeing the girl in her own home.